xlar54/plus4-emu-m65/README.md

 This is a simple Commodore Plus 4 emulator for the Mega65 computer

-The latest build is in the Target directory as a d81
+The latest build is in the Target directory as a d81.
+It uses 64TASS for the assembler.

 You MUST have the plus4 KERNAL ROM and BASIC ROM on the same disk.
 The files in particular are:
  * basic.318006-01  (rename to BASIC.BIN on the disk)